-An assessment has also been made of the net investment performance, quality of communication, quality of the administration service including processing of core financial transactions, and costs and charges relative to a suitable comparator group of pathway investment providers.
+A comparative assessment of the Firm's Investment Pathways product has also been made of the net investment performance, quality of communication, quality of the administration service including processing of core financial transactions, and costs and charges relative to a suitable comparator group of pathway investment providers.
 Comments on the outcome of these assessments is included in the sections for the relevant features.
-We have also considered whether an alternative provider would offer better Value for Money so that we can inform the Firm if we believe this to be the case.
-Details of the comparisons, including how the comparator providers and pathway investment products were determined is set out in Appendix A.
+We have also considered whether, overall, an alternative provider would offer better Value for Money so that we can inform the Firm if we believe this to be the case.
+Details of how the comparator providers and pathway investment products were determined is set out in Appendix A.